a-sauvaget/doom-guy/README.md

 Simple JS interaction test.

-You can hit the Doom Guy, and heal it after.
+You can hit the Doom Guy, and heal him after.

 Have fun 🥳